luxonis/depthai-hardware/BW1098FFC_DepthAI_USB3/README.md

 # Camera Usage

-This board is compatible with the [BG0249](https://github.com/luxonis/depthai-hardware/tree/master/BG0249_DepthAI_RGB_Camera) and [BG0250TG](https://github.com/luxonis/depthai-hardware/tree/master/BG0250TG_DepthAI_Mono_Camera)
+This board is compatible with the [BG0249](https://github.com/luxonis/depthai-hardware/tree/master/BG0249_DepthAI_RGB_Camera), connected to the `RGB` FFC port and [BG0250TG](https://github.com/luxonis/depthai-hardware/tree/master/BG0250TG_DepthAI_Mono_Camera), connected to the `CAM_L` and/or `CAM_R` port.

-This board can also be used with adapters for the Pi HQ Camera, using the [BW0253_R0M0E0 Raspberry Pi HQ Cam Adapter Board](https://github.com/luxonis/depthai-hardware/tree/master/BW0253_R0M0E0_RPIHQ_ADAPTER)
+This board can also be used with adapters for the [Raspberry Pi HQ Camera](https://www.raspberrypi.org/products/raspberry-pi-high-quality-camera/), using the [BW0253_R0M0E0 Raspberry Pi HQ Cam Adapter Board](https://github.com/luxonis/depthai-hardware/tree/master/BW0253_R0M0E0_RPIHQ_ADAPTER)

+One could trivially change this board design (since it's open source) to allow it to be used with up to 3x